Guides

 An example of the File Manager dialog prompting the user to run an associated flow.

-In order to use the user-selected options from the File Manager as input for your flow, you must define an input schema that meets the following requirements:
+In order for the user-selected options from the File Manager to be used as input to your flow, you must include a top-level property in your flow input schema that implements the "globus-transfer-transfer#0.10" format.

 An example input schema using "globus-transfer-transfer#0.10"